vorteX-io-codes/technical-assessment-devops-template/README.md

 3. `poetry install` create a virtual environment and install the Python packages
 4. `poetry shell` activate the virtual environment in the terminal

-## 🎯 Organize the code of the Python application
+## 🎯 Organize the code

-Throughout the assessment, you are responsible for organizing your code directories clearly and explicitly (source and test files, CI/CD workflow...).
+You are responsible for organizing your code directories clearly and explicitly (source and test files, CI/CD workflow...).

+## 🎯 Set up the CI/CD

+Throughout the assessment, design step by step a CI/CD workflow using Github actions to automatically:
+- build the Docker image of the lambda function
+- check coding rules with ruff
+- test and measure test coverage with pytest and pytest-cov
+- invoke the lambda function locally using the SAM CLI and check its response as integration test.
+- ...

-## 🎯 Develop the application
+## 🎯 Develop the Lambda function entrypoint

 The Python source directory is `lambda_app`.
 Fill the lambda entry point `lambda_handler` to process the string message received as input and sent back the processed message.
 The `events` directory contains sample event files that can be received by the lambda function.
 You are also responsible for developing the corresponding unit tests.

-## 🎯 Check coding rules and test the application
+## 🎯 Check coding rules and test the Lambda function

 Coding rules are checked with `ruff` (coding rules are set in `pyproject.toml`).
 Unit testing is run by `pytest` and code coverage with `pytest-cov`.